-Although we don’t recommend it, unless you are managing controlled desktops within an organization, we know that some of you would prefer to update your Acrobat or Reader software at your convenience and not have Adobe run the updates for you.
-In that case, you would need to disable the automatic updates.
-If you do so, though, remember that it’s important to update the programs when you have a little downtime or you are going out to lunch, take a few minutes to run the updates.
-When you get back, Acrobat and Reader will be ready to go with the most up-to-date version.
+Although we don’t recommend it (unless you’re an IT wizard managing controlled desktops within an organization), some of you probably prefer to update your Acrobat or Reader software yourselves instead of having Adobe run the updates for you.
+In that case, you’ll need to disable the automatic updates.
+Just, you know… remember to run the updates – maybe if you’re going out to lunch, take a few minutes to get the installation going.
+When you get back, Acrobat and Reader will be ready to go with the most up-to-date version installed.

 Now that you get the logic of updating your Acrobat and Reader software, we hope you’ll install the updates as we publish them.
-Unfortunately, we do occasionally hear from people who want to update but run into some trouble when they try to install it.
+Unfortunately, we do occasionally hear from people who are trying their best to update, but run into some trouble when they try to install the new software.
 If you find yourself scratching your head over an Acrobat or Reader update, below are some troubleshooting steps and remedies for you to try: